Wombwell Park Street Primary

 What should I do if my child(ren) is unwell?

-e.g. "This is Mr Smith, Harry Smith’s Dad.
+e.g. "This is Mr Smith, Harry Smith’s Dad, Team AB.
 Harry will not be in school today as he has a high temperature/flu symptoms, hopefully back in school tomorrow .”

 Parents are expected to inform school of the reason for absences, then school can make the decision whether to authorise the absence or not, based on the information they have.
 Parents are encouraged to provide as much information as possible such as appointment cards/prescribed medication or application for leave of absence, all of which will assist school in making this decision.